jparkerweb/Bivariate/README.md

 //   for better organization

-var label = 'Example Test - Home Page'; // test name var route = '/index.html';              // the route for this test (must start with a '/') var selectors = [                       // selectors for elements to be "captured" (CSS selector syntax)
+var label = 'Example Test - Home Page'; // test name var route = '/index.html';              // the route for this test (start with a '/') var selectors = [                       // selectors for elements to be "captured" (CSS selector syntax)
     "body",
     "h1",